Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

     public NetworkUpdateStage UpdateStage;
     // Sized 2 bytes
     public short MessageSize;
+    // Sized 1 byte
+    public NetworkChannel NetworkChannel
 }
 ```

-Since the largest value is 2 bytes in size, the struct should be aligned to a 2 byte alignment, which should make the struct packed and the total header size equal to exactly 4 bytes, which can be sent and received using `WriteValue` and `ReadValue` without any wasted bandwidth.
+Since the largest value is 2 bytes in size, the struct should be aligned to a 2 byte alignment, which should make the struct packed and the total header size equal to exactly 5 bytes, which can be sent and received using `WriteValue` and `ReadValue` without any wasted bandwidth.

 In addition to the message header, there's also a batch header - the batch header is simply 2 bytes containing the total size of the batch.